Away goals rule: Usage

 The away goals rule was applied in many football competitions that involved two-leg fixtures, including the knockout stages of the CAF Champions League, CAF Confederation Cup, and any two-legged playoffs in qualification for the FIFA World Cup or European Championships.

 From 2014 until 2018, Major League Soccer in the U.S. and Canada used the away goals rule in the MLS Cup Playoffs, in which the conference semi-finals and finals (the quarterfinals and semi-finals of the overall tournament) were two-legged.
 The rule was first applied in this competition when Seattle Sounders FC defeated FC Dallas in the 2014 Western Conference semi-finals.
 In the 2019 MLS season, two-legged ties were eliminated in favour of a single-elimination knockout format throughout the entire playoffs.

 In the Liga MX, the away goals rule always applied to the playoff games until the 2020–21 season.
 This was also applied to the final games until the 1995–96 season where Necaxa beat Celaya F.C.
 In those games, Necaxa was able to pull a 1–1 tie in the game in Celaya, then the team was able to hold a 0–0 tie in Azteca Stadium to win the championship.
-After that final, the away goals rule was removed from the final game and in case of a tie after the two games, it went to extra time and a penalty shootout if needed, as happened in the Invierno 1999 season where Atlas F.C. and Deportivo Toluca were tied 5–5 (3-3 and 2-2) at the end of the second game (that would give Toluca the championship by away goals) but it went to extra time and a penalty shootout where Toluca beat Atlas 5–3 to win the championship.
+After that final, the away goals rule was removed from the final game and in case of a tie after the two games, it went to extra time and a penalty shootout if needed, as happened in the Invierno 1999 season where Atlas F.C. and Toluca FC were tied 5–5 (3-3 and 2-2) at the end of the second game (that would give Toluca the championship by away goals) but it went to extra time and a penalty shootout where Toluca beat Atlas 5–3 to win the championship.

 In CONMEBOL competitions before 2005, for example the Copa Libertadores, neither away goals rule nor extra time were used.
 Ties that were level on aggregate went to an immediate penalty shootout.
 From 2005 until 2021, two-legged ties were decided on points, followed by goal difference and the away goals rule; if the result was still tied, the penalty shootout was used.
 The finals became the only exception to the away goals and extra time.
 In Latin America, an example of a tournament that used the away goal rule was the Copa do Brasil (Brazil Cup) until the 2017 edition.